When your car has returned from the shop, you might notice green caps on the tires. What does this mean? Is there anything special about green?

-There are two possibilities here.
+There are a pair of possibilities here.

 - The manufacturers or mechanics have put nitrogen in the tires instead of air.